wp-plugins/bulletproof-security/readme.txt

 = Does the BulletProof Plugin create or write the .htaccess files? =

-No. The .htaccess files have already been created so you can just add more code to them or create completely new .htaccess master files if you want and just use BulletProof to manage them for you.
-BulletProof is designed to handle copying, renaming and moving of the .htaccess files.
-BPS Pro does perform file writing from the Dashboard.
+No. The .htaccess files have already been created for you so you can just add more code to them or create completely new .htaccess master files if you want and just use BulletProof Security to manage the files for you.
+BulletProof Security is designed to handle copying, renaming and moving of the .htaccess files.

 == Screenshots ==